-Robert should never have been given this loan, and if the broker had followed the rules regarding responsible lending, he never would have been put in this position.
+Robert should never have been given this loan, and if the broker had followed the rules regarding safe lending he would never have been put in this position.

-It was irresponsible lending behaviour like this that led to the global financial crisis (GFC), and to the many scandals that were revealed in the banking Royal Commission.
-This revealed again and again that the banks can only be trusted to look out for themselves, not for consumers.
+It was irresponsible lending behaviour like this that led to the global financial crisis (GFC), and to the many scandals that were revealed in the banking royal commission.
+This showed again and again that the banks can only be trusted to look out for themselves, not for consumers.

-We need responsible lending laws to hold the banks accountable, so they don't keep giving loans to people who can't afford them
+We need safe lending laws to hold the banks accountable, so they don't keep giving loans to people who can't afford them

-In 2009, the federal government implemented responsible lending laws in response to the GFC and many years of legal centres showing the harm of bad lending practices.
-These laws require banks to ensure that people will not end up in significant hardship from a loan.
+In 2009, the federal government implemented safe lending laws in response to the GFC, and many years of legal services highlighting the harm of bad lending practices.
+The laws require banks to ensure that people will not end up in significant hardship from a loan.

-And yet, the government recently announced that it plans to do away with these laws – the very laws intended to stop irresponsible lending practices, such as those that cost Robert Regan so dearly, and have caused heartache and struggle for thousands of Australians.
+Yet, last year, the government announced that it plans to do away with these laws – the very laws intended to stop irresponsible lending practices, such as those that cost Robert Regan so dearly, and that have caused heartache and struggle for thousands of other Australians.

 Banks and the business of debt

-The banks' business is debt: more debt means more profits for the banks.
-They only want to sell more loans – the human consequences are often just an afterthought.
+The banks' business is debt, and more debt means more profit for the banks.
+They only want to sell more loans – the human consequences are an afterthought.

-We need responsible lending laws to hold the banks accountable, so they don't keep giving loans to people who can't afford them.
+We need safe lending laws to hold the banks and other financial services accountable so they don't keep giving loans to people who can't afford them.

 Our financial counsellors speak every day to people who are overwhelmed by their debt.
-Some of them are suicidalGerard Brody, CEO, Consumer Action Legal Centre
+Some of them are suicidalGerard Brody, CEO, Consumer Action Law Centre

 "At Consumer Action, our financial counsellors speak every day to people who are overwhelmed by their debt," says Gerard Brody, CEO of the Consumer Action Legal Centre.